 —Jon Braddock, co-founder and CEO of My Life & Wishes

 9. Keep your vision clearly on the top 1 percent.

 When your vision is clear, nothing can stop you from accomplishing your goal.
 If the feedback you receive is not as planned, then don’t waste time labeling it and allowing yourself to be distracted.
-Stay focused and persevere, because there is very little competition in the top 1 percent.
+Stay focused and persevere, because there is very little competition in the top 1%.

-—Craig Lack, CEO of ENERGI and creator of Performance-Based Health Plans®
+—Craig Lack, president of Catilize Health and creator of Performance-Based Health Plans®

 I believe that true motivation only comes from within and that passion is the best motivator.
 I love what I do, and that gets me through the days I don’t like.
 When things get tough, I remember that my clients chose me to be their gladiator.
 I take time away to meditate, train or even jump in a float tank to clear my mind and reset.

-—Nafisé Nina Hodjat, founder and managing attorney of The SLS Firm
+—Nafisé Nina Hodjat, Esq., managing attorney of The SLS Firm

 This article was published in February 2017 and has been updated.
 Photo by GaudiLab/Shutterstock

 The Oracles is an invitation-only brain trust comprised of the world’s leading entrepreneurs who share their top advice and success strategies to help others grow their business, live a better life and achieve success faster.
 Interested in joining?
 Apply here.

 Leave a Comment